Maria Valtorta: Support and criticism

 Valtorta's work became controversial, soon after its publication, given that a January 1960 article in L'Osservatore Romano called the book a badly fictionalized life of Jesus.
 The same issue of L'Osservatore announced the placement of the book on the Index of Forbidden Books.
 A notice in the December 1, 1961 issue of L'Osservatore stated that the placement on the Index was due to the lack of an imprimatur.
 On 15 June 1966, the Sacred Congregation for the Doctrine of the Faith abolished the Index, and all formal sanctions against reading books placed on the Index ended.
 In 2025, the same office declared Valtorta's writings as non-supernatural in origin.

 Valtorta's work has continued to remain controversial and various Biblical experts, historians and scientists support and criticize it to this day, and yearly conferences on the scientific and theological aspects of her writings are held in Italy.
 Scientists Emilio Matricciani and Liberato De Caro support her work based on astronomical and mathematical analysis.
 Gianfranco Battisti, a professor of geography, supports the book based on its about 500 geographic and topographic descriptions.
 Biblical scholara such as Gabriele Allegra, Gabriel Roschini and René Laurentin support the book based on its theological contents and scriptural analysis.

-Cardinal Joseph Ratzinger and Archbishop Dionigi Tettamanzi have written letters stating that the material in the book is just literary and has no supernatural origin.
+Cardinal Joseph Ratzinger and Archbishop Dionigi Tettamanzi wrote letters stating that the material in the book is literary and has no supernatural origin.
 Historian Joachim Bouflet has criticized the book based on his historical analysis.
 Author Sandra Miesel criticized the book on general grounds.
+The Dicastry of the Doctrine of Faith made an official statement saying that Valtorta's writings are purely literary texts of a personal nature.